 KiwiSaver fees are normally broken up into two parts.

-No. Fees are only a small component of what determines how much you will finally be able to grow your KiwiSaver investment to.
+No. Fees are only a small component when comparing KiwiSaver choices.
 There have been studies performed that show other non-fee factors can contribute up to 7 times more wealth than lower fees.
 If you’re keen on a long read, a link to the study is here.

 Ultimately what should be important to you is the net returns.
-This is the return you get on your KiwiSaver money after fees and taxes.
+This is the return you get after fees and taxes.
 Most comparison sites and providers list the funds’ net returns after fees.

 In contrast, passive funds have fund managers that are more hands-off.
 Generally, these fund managers will instead invest in dozens or hundreds of investments and choose not to guess which investments might do best.